larrybotha/rust-by-example/15-scoping-rules/README.md

 #### Bounds

 - lifetimes are generic
-- bounds can specify that all references in a type may not outlive a given lifetime parameter:
+- bounds can specify that all references in a type _must_ outlive a given lifetime parameter:

   ```rust